 If you own a house and have a retirement account or other investments, an umbrella policy of $1 million or more should be part of your financial plan.
 Most insurance companies offer these plans in increments up to $5 million, and some go up to $10 million.
 The larger policy limits are generally suitable for people who face an increased risk for lawsuits such as consultants, landlords, business owners, medical practitioners and those who drive for a living.

 The amount of umbrella insurance you should carry depends on how much risk you face and how much you could potentially lose.
 Consider your risks, your assets and your future earning potential.
 It may be a good idea to speak with a qualified insurance agent who can help you identify your risks and suggest an umbrella limit that fits your needs.

 The average quotes for a $1 million umbrella insurance policy in FL are $200 annually, which you might find a relatively low price for the ample protection it offers.
 Keep in mind, however, that buying twice the amount of coverage by increasing the policy limit to $2 million will not usually double the cost of your premium.

 Umbrella insurance is one of those added protections that costs little but can pay off significantly if someone sues you.
 Knowledgeable, independent insurance agents in our network are always available to answer your questions, suggest an umbrella limit that suits your situation and even assist you in filing a claim.

-Contact an agent near you to find out how you can obtain the peace of mind and protection offered by an umbrella insurance policy.
+Contact an independent insurance agent near you to find out how you can obtain the peace of mind and protection offered by an umbrella insurance policy.